Windows search not working or unavailable: A problem that can be simply resolved

-Amend paging file value by means of the System Properties.
+Amend the paging file value using the System Properties.

 Solution 6.
 Inspect Indexing Options

-- Hit two buttons simultaneously: Windows key + R. Then, specifiy control panel and press Enter.
+- Hit two buttons simultaneously: Windows key + R. Then, specify control panel and press Enter.

 - In Control Panel, specify View by to Large icons.
 Then search for Indexing Options and start it.

 - Click on Advanced and afterwards Rebuild in Troubleshooting.
 Click OK for confirmation.
-It is clear that you can also get Windows search troubleshooter at this point if you would like to try it. (img)
+You can also get Windows search troubleshooter at this point if you would like to try it. (img)

-Rebuild Windows index to repair the search not working troubles.
+Rebuild the Windows index to repair the search, not working troubles.